barrell12/testcontainers-example/README.md

 ## What
 Example Spring application containing an example of a Testcontainers IT test (PetControllerIT).

-Stores names and ages of pets.
+Stores the names and ages of pets.

 ## How to run application standalone
 > Requires a local redis server, hence the docker command